How to Taste a Cigar: A Step-by-Step Guide

 Smoke Slowly for Full Flavor

 One rookie mistake is to draw on the cigar too regularly.
-Doing so can lead the cigar to overheat, jeopardising its flavor.
+Doing so can lead the cigar to overheat, jeopardizing its flavor.

 One good rule of thumb is to take a puff every 30 to 45 seconds.
 That way, you will give the tobacco enough time to cool down.